Monday, 21 April 2025

 Although it is natural to pass on, the suddenness of some of these occurrences is truly traumatic.
 The processes involved in acquiring all the required documentation, postmortems and so forth, can be extremely traumatic, especially when the people involved in these processes absolutely disregard even the simplest of dignity and courtesy towards the deceased and the family.

-I must haste to say that I have attended a couple of postmortems where the body was treated with utmost respect and care by the pathologist.
-This is not the norm though.
+I must hasten to say that I have attended a couple of postmortems where the body was treated with utmost respect and care by the pathologist.
+This is not the norm, though.

 I have always maintained that, if there is one thing that will blow your ego cover to infinite scraps and humble you for the rest of your life, it is attending a postmortem.